Erastuskanyatta/PHP-Yii2-Framework/index.md

 ![A congratulatory note](congratulations.png)

-You can also learn how to configure your web server [here](https://www.php.net/manual/en/features.commandline.webserver.php).

 ### step 2--understanding the Folder Structure and directories
-Inside the `advanced` folder, we have the following folder structure: OPen the folder using your favorite code editor.
+Below are the folders inside the `advanced`.
+Open `/opt/lampp/htdocs/advanced` folder using your favorite code editor to see them.

 ```bash
 .
 ├── backend